jasonicarter/jasonicarter/content/posts/after-deep-learning.md

 ---
-title: "After Deep Learning: 4 Months a Data Engineer at Format"
+title: "After Deep Learning: 4 Months a Data Engineer"
 description: "What comes after a career pivot into Machine Learning?
 A career in Data Engineering at Format"
 tags: [
     "data",